othorai/othor.ai/README.md

 # Othor AI

-An AI-native business intelligence platform that delivers insights in minutes.
-Othor AI is an open-source alternative to traditional BI tools, utilizing large language models to provide automated insights, interactive data analysis, and narrative-driven reporting.
+An AI-native fast, simple, and secure alternative to popular business intelligence solutions like Tableau, Power BI, and Looker.
+Othor utilizes large language models (LLMs) to deliver custom business intelligence solutions in minutes.

 ## Features